valery-judah/leetcode-python/README.md

 ![Coverage](docs/badges/coverage.svg)

-> [!NOTE] This repository is a work in progress.
+> This repository is a work in progress.
 I have only a few LeetCode tasks solved so far, and I hope to add more in the future.

 This repository contains solutions to LeetCode tasks and materials I find interesting.
 The current format uses a separate directory for each task that includes the task description, solutions, reasoning, and sometimes the solution flow.
 For example, see the [Majority Element task](/tasks/0169-majority-element/README.md).